Hisoka37/AimHigh-Chrome-Extension/README.md

 4- Click on the "Load unpacked" button.

-5- Navigate to the directory where your extension's code is located and select the **'dist'** folder.
+5- Navigate to the directory where the extension's code is located and select the **'dist'** folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>